Join our Postgraduate Open Day - Sat 24 June

 Full details

-This course is designed to train graduates to become practising physiotherapists and is not suitable for qualified Physiotherapists.
+This programme is designed to train graduates to become practising physiotherapists and is not suitable for qualified Physiotherapists.

 Year One

-Year One modules aim to develop physiotherapy practice and clinical reasoning in the core areas of practice.
+Year One modules aim to develop physiotherapy practice and clinical reasoning in key areas of practice.
 An important aspect throughout the programme is the critical analysis and evaluation of physiotherapeutic concepts, skills and treatment approaches.
 Professional and practice aspects of physiotherapy will also be considered.

 Year Two